AlvinoNguyen/100-days-of-code/log.md

 **Thoughts**: This was a fun mini-project to pick up!
 I even learned some new things about CSS along the way, such as outlines and box-shadows.
 Surprisingly, Google's front page isn't responsive, so I didn't have any practice in responsive web design.
 Next time I decide to do a mini-project again, I'll try to incorporate it.

 I also got to thinking about where I should go in terms of projects.
-I believe that I jumped into React a little too quickly, and that the best thing for me to do is to take a step back and learn about fundamental Javascript topics, such as JSON, the DOM, the Fetch API, and ES6 features.
-I don't think it will take too long, and I also have the perfect project to start learning more about Javascript!
+I believe that I jumped into React a little too quickly, and that the best thing for me to do is to take a step back and learn about fundamental JavaScript topics, such as JSON, the DOM, the Fetch API, and ES6 features.
+I don't think it will take too long, and I also have the perfect project to start learning more about JavaScript!

 **Link to work**: [Google Look Alike](https://github.com/AlvinoNguyen/Google-Look-Alike)